LilRadbod/NitroGen/README.md

 2. Run install_and_run to install dependencies and run the generator

 # How does it work
-It's trying to generate valid invite code by generating random 16 letter long string which is being sent to discordapp.com to see if it's valid.
+It Generates Random 16 Charachter Line of Text that then gets checked by the Checker to see if its Valid or not.

 **It can take few hours before you get valid nitro code, the time is depending on speed of your wifi and proxies.**